This post is for new bloggers who want to learn how to choose a WordPress theme wisely.

 Most of all, you can upgrade to unlock more features for better user experience and functionality without having to switch to another theme.

 Astra is a great example of a freemium theme.
 It is made for any type of website or online store.

 Although I have been using the free version of Astra, it still receives regular updates and keeps adding new elegant layouts and functionality from time to time.

 In a nutshell, whenever it comes to choosing a FREE theme, always go with a freemium one.

 This leads to poor user experience, slow loading speeds, and low search rankings.

-Therefore, I always recommend you to install a theme that is fully compatible.
+Therefore, I always recommend you install a theme that is fully compatible.

-But the question comes that how do you know whether your theme is compatible or not?
+But the question comes how do you know whether your theme is compatible or not?

 Simple… you need to run a Cross Browsing Test.

 In short, it is a process of testing your theme to see how well it looks in many different browsers, screen sizes, OS, and devices.